votiethuy/routing-service/README.md

 minikube start
 ```

-You can now run [skaffold build] to build the artifacts
+* You can now run `skaffold build` to build the artifacts
-or [skaffold run] to build and deploy
+* `skaffold run` to build and deploy
-or [skaffold dev] to enter development mode, with auto-redeploy
+* `skaffold dev` to enter development mode, with auto-redeploy

 To Auto port-forwad add flag `--port-forward`